Absorption-based qubit estimation in discrete-time quantum walks: Introduction

 Classical and quantum walkers behave differently in the presence of an absorbing boundary.
 Consider a simple symmetric \emph{classical} random walk on $x\in\mathbb{Z}$ with an absorbing site placed one step from the starting position (e.g., start at \(x=0\), absorb at \(x=1\)).
-With hop probability \(p=1/2\) to the left/right, the one-dimensional walk is \emph{recurrent}: the hitting probability of any given site is 1.
-Consequently, the eventual absorption probability is \(P_A = 1\) and the escape (survival) probability is $P_E=\lim_{n\rightarrow\infty} 1/2^n=0$ (see, e.g., the recurrence discussion in \cite{kempe2003quantum}).
-By contrast, for a discrete-time quantum walk, the total absorption probability depends on the coin operator and the initial coin state.
+With hop probability \(p=1/2\) to the left/right, the one-dimensional walk is \emph{recurrent}: The hitting probability of any given site is 1.
+Consequently, the eventual absorption probability is \(P_A = 1\) and the escape (survival) probability is $P_E=\lim_{n\rightarrow\infty} 1/2^n=0$ (see, e.g., the recurrence discussion in Ref. \cite{kempe2003quantum}).
+In contrast, for a discrete-time quantum walk, the total absorption probability depends on the coin operator and the initial coin state.
 Interference generically leaves a nonzero amplitude on trajectories that never reach the boundary, yielding \(P_E = 1 - P_A > 0\) even when the absorbing site is placed a finite distance from the initial position.
-This strict separation from the classical case—nonunit absorption on the half-line—has been analyzed in detail; see \cite{bach2004onedimensional,konno2003absorption}.
+This strict separation from the classical case—nonunit absorption on the half-line—has been analyzed in detail (see Refs. \cite{bach2004onedimensional,konno2003absorption}).

 A substantial literature exists on discrete-time quantum walks with absorbing boundaries.
 Different authors have employed distinct analytical techniques to obtain absorption (hitting) probabilities.
-Bach \emph{et al.} derived closed-form expressions for walks with one and two static absorbing boundaries using, (i) a combinatorial approach based on generating functions and (ii) an eigenfunction (spectral) method built on the Fourier transform of the walk dynamics \cite{bach2004onedimensional,bach2009absorption}.
+Bach \emph{et al.} derived closed-form expressions for walks with one and two static absorbing boundaries using (1) a combinatorial approach based on generating functions and (2) an eigenfunction (spectral) method built on the Fourier transform of the walk dynamics \cite{bach2004onedimensional,bach2009absorption}.
 Independently, Konno \emph{et al.} obtained equivalent results via a path-counting approach grounded in a Feynman path-sum formulation \cite{konno2003absorption}.
 Extensions include moving absorbing boundaries \cite{kwek2011onedimensional} and position-dependent (partially) reflecting boundaries \cite{wang2017quantum}.
+While absorption probabilities themselves are well known, their information-geometric structure under a binary absorption/escape readout and its dependence on boundary placement—particularly the resulting rank deficiency and complementarity in the Fisher matrix—have not, to our knowledge, been analyzed in this estimation-theoretic form.